axil/numpy-data-types/numpy_data_types.rst

 .. image:: img/numpy-data-types/floats.png
   :alt: NumPy Floating Types

-As python did not diverge from IEEE 754-standardized C double type, the floattype transition from python to NumPy is pretty much hassle-free:
+As Python did not diverge from IEEE 754-standardized C double type, the floattype transition from Python to NumPy is pretty much hassle-free:

 \* This is the number reported by np.finfo(np.floatnn).precision.
 As usual with floats, depending on what you mean by significant digits it may be 15 (FLT_DIG) or 17 (FLT_DECIMAL_DIG) for float64, etc.

 ** Support for np.float128 is somewhat limited: it is unix-only (not available on windows).
 Also the names float96/float128 are highly misleading.
 Under the hood it is not __float128 but whichever longdouble means in the local C++ flavor.
 On 86_x64 linux it is float80 (padded with zeros to for memory alignment) which is certainly wider than float64, but it comes at the cost of the processing speed.
-Also you risk losing precision if you inadvertently convert to python float type.
+Also you risk losing precision if you inadvertently convert to Python float type.
 For better portability it is recommended to use an alias np.longdouble instead of np.float96 / np.float128 because that’s what will be used internally anyway.

 Floats exactly represent integers below a certain level (limited by the number of the significant digits):